mabq/arch-base/README.md

 You will be prompted for the root password of the managed node (the one you just changed).

-If no errors occur the managed node will shutdown automatically after a succesful installation.
+If no errors occur the managed node will shutdown automatically after a successful installation.

 Remove install media and turn it back on.